carmenbianca/report-liferay/plan.md

 ## The problem {#the-problem}

+This section describes the problem curtly using the 6W method. [@verhoeven-2018, chap.
+3, sec.
+3.2]

 ### What

 Liferay has a lot of software under various \glspl{license}.
-Liferay gives legal assurances to its customers about its Intellectual Property, and therefore needs to make sure that all code is correctly licensed.
+Liferay gives legal assurances to its customers about its \gls{ip}, and therefore needs to make sure that all code is correctly licensed.
 However, the current methods of assuring the correctness of its licensing are manual.
 This does not scale in an economically viable way.